TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/lesson.md

     * During the review the next morning cover the topics/areas that students are struggling on and present tips, suggestions, and goals for that day.

 ###Accommodation/Differentiation
+Make sure to do status checks with all students throughout the project.
+Identify students that are struggling on the project after the first few days and provide additional scaffolding & support as needed.
+<br><br>
+For any students that are advancing rapidly through the project, give them extension ideas such as adding a new feature or floor to the game.
+Advanced students can also be paired as tutors/helpers with struggling students.

 [Project Spec]: project.md